 Home to the largest Christmas market in Scandinavia, it’s a must-visit for any Yuletide enthusiast.
 From reindeer sleigh rides and bucketloads of festive snacks, including glogg (spiced wine) and saffron buns, to wandering along the 3km illuminated ‘Lane of Light’ into the centre of Gothenburg, you’re sure to be left feeling festive.

-Don’t forget to warm yourself up with a slide around the ice skating rink when the temperature drops.
+Don’t forget to warm yourself up with a slide around the ice skating rink when the temperature drops - a great activity for both adults and kids alike and perfect for keeping the whole family occupied.

 Of course already a hugely prevalent city break destination for its pretty main square and popular tourist sites and attractions, the market in Krakow is sure to provide a Christmas cracker of a December short break.